topkecleon/otouto/README.md

 ## administration.lua
 The administration plugin enables self-hosted, single-realm group administration, supporting both normal groups and supergroups.
 This works by sending TCP commands to an instance of tg running on the owner's account.

+**For best results, make your bot an administrator of any group it administrates.**

 To get started, run `./tg-install.sh`.
 Note that this script is written for Ubuntu/Debian.
 If you're running Arch (the only acceptable alternative), you'll have to do it yourself.
 If that is the case, note that otouto uses the "test" branch of tg, and the AUR package `telegram-cli-git` will not be sufficient, as it does not have support for supergroups yet.

 Once the installation is finished, enable `administration.lua` in your config file. **The administration plugin must be loaded before about.lua and blacklist.lua.** You may have reason to change the default TCP port (4567); if that is the case, remember to change it in `tg-launch.sh` as well.
 Run `./tg-launch.sh` in a separate screen/tmux window.
 You'll have to enter your phone number and go through the login process the first time.
 The script is set to restart tg after two seconds, so you'll need to Ctrl+C after exiting.